Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Random unitary circuit numerics

-Second, we consider circuits composed of random 2-qubit Clifford unitaries, whose layout depends on the dimension.
+Second, we evolve $Q$ under a random Clifford unitary $U$ to obtain $Q(t) = U Q U^\dagger$.
+We consider the circuits shown in Fig.~\ref{fig: RUC}, which are composed of random 2-qubit Clifford unitaries laid out in a ``brick-layer'' fashion.
 Each of the 2-qubit unitaries is sampled uniformly from the set of 2-qubit Clifford unitaries.
-While efficient procedures exist to perform this sampling directly, in practice it is sufficient to pre-compute and enumerate the entire 2-qubit set (consisting of 11520 unitaries).
-Acting a 2-qubit unitary on a Pauli operator corresponds to applying a map to the relevant components of $v$, e.g.~a unitary with support on the $j$th and $k$th qubits updates the values of $(x_j,z_j,x_k,z_k)$.
+While an algorithm exists to perform this sampling directly \cite{li2019measurement}, in practice we find it more convenient to pre-compute and enumerate the entire 2-qubit Clifford set (which consists of 11520 distinct unitaries)\footnote{We are grateful to Maxwell Block for sharing code to generate the full set of 2-qubit Clifford unitaries.}.
+In the binary notation, each 2-qubit Clifford unitary corresponds to a map which acts on the relevant components $v$, i.e.~a unitary with support on the $j$th and $k$th qubits updates the values of $(x_j,z_j,x_k,z_k)$.
+The time complexity of applying the full circuit thus scales linearly with the number of 2-qubit gates and does not otherwise depend on the number of qubits $n$.
+As a reference point, simulating a 0D circuit until the scrambling time with $10^8$ qubits for a single realization takes approximately one day on a standard single-core processor.

+Third, we compute the average operator size distribution and EPR fidelity of the time-evolved operators.
+For the former, we simply count the size, i.e.~number of non-identity terms, of a time-evolved operator $Q(t)$ for a single circuit realization and determine the distribution of sizes with respect to $\sim 10^3$ circuit realizations.
+Depending on the simulation, we either initialize $Q$ with support on a single site (i.e.~$p$=1) or as a $p$-body operator.
+In either case, the specific terms in $Q$ (e.g.~whether each site is initialized as $X$, $Y$, or $Z$) is arbitrary since the averaged quantities are basis independent.

-Third, for a given circuit $U$, we calculate the EPR fidelity using [Eq.~\eqref{F phases}]:
+Computing the averaged EPR fidelity requires an additional average over the initial operators.
+In particular, for a single circuit realization $U$, we compute the EPR fidelity using [Eq.~\eqref{F phases}]:

 where